theNewDynamic/oregonsadventurecoast.com/content/blog/2018-03-05-learn-how-to-win-free-tickets-to-the-2018-south-coast-clambake-jazz-festival.md

 ---
 title: Learn How to Win Free Tickets To the 2018 South Coast Clambake Jazz Festival!
-date: 2018-03-06T00:44:46.000Z
+date: 2018-03-06T00:44:46.000+00:00
-description: >-
-  Do you love music?
+description: "Do you love music?
 Do you love the Oregon Coast?
-Do you use Facebook?

-  If you answered yes to these three questions, we've got a contest just for you!
-The annual South Coast Clambake Music Festival (formerly South Coast Clambake Jazz Festival) will be here to rock and roll Oregon’s South Coast this weekend, March 9th-11th, 2018 and we want to award one of our loyal and wonderful Facebook followers with two passes to the 2018 South Coast Clambake Music Festival good for Friday, March 9th (a $60.00 value)!
+Do you use Facebook?\n\nIf you answered yes to these three questions, we've got a contest just for you!
+The annual South Coast Clambake Music Festival (formerly South Coast Clambake Jazz Festival) will be here to rock and roll Oregon’s South Coast this weekend, March 9th-11th, 2018 and we want to award one of our loyal and wonderful Facebook followers with two passes to the 2018 South Coast Clambake Music Festival good for Friday, March 9th (a $60.00 value)! "
 tags:
 - Beaches
 - best western
 - Charleston
 - Coast
 - Coos Bay
 - Coos Bay-North Bend
 - Dixieland Jazz Festival
 - hotel reservations
 - Jazz Festival
 - March
 - North Bend
 - Oregon
 - Oregon Coast
 - recreation
 - Red Lion Hotel
 - Rock and Roll North Bend
 - South Coast Clambake
 - South Coast Clambake Jazz Festival
 - The Mill Casino
 - the Oregon Coast
 categories:
 - Entertainment & Nightlife
-image: /img/03-05-18-south-coast-clambake-jazz-fest.jpg
+image: "/img/03-05-18-south-coast-clambake-jazz-fest.jpg"
+draft: true

 ---
 <pre><em>Image Courtesy of  <a href="https://www.facebook.com/clambakemusicfestival/photos/a.10155196148402566.1073741846.277800537565/10155196162772566/?type=3&amp;theater" target="_blank" rel="noopener noreferrer">South Coast Clambake Music Festival</a> on Facebook</em></pre>